amarillion/fight-the-fluff/README.md

-# Tins 21
+# KrampusHack '22

-Entry for the TINS 2021 Game Jam, by Amarillion (code), OliviaGS (art) and Donall (music)

-The home of this game is

-https://tins.amarillion.org/entry/228/
+Additional code and graphics for KrampusHack by Amarillion.
+See below for credits of the original game.

+I created this game for Jomp!
+Jomp asked for a Tower Defence game.
+But, to turn this around, I created a \reverse\ tower defence game.
+In actual fact, you have to attack a tower, using exploding bananas.

+Here are some of the features that have been added:
+* Sound effects.
+* Defensive towers that shoot canonballs, targetting rockets and lasers.
+* Tiles can be picked up and moved.
+* More graphics.

+Unfortunately, due to time constraint I didn't manage to add additional tesselation types, that will have to wait for some future game jam.
+Also, there are still a few outstanding bugs that I unfortunately haven't found the time to fix.

+This is an extension of our TINS 2021 entry, see below for more information about that.

 # Play online

-Open this link to [play online](https://amarillion.github.io/tins21/) (latest version)
+Open this link to [play online](https://amarillion.github.io/fight-the-fluff/) (latest version)

 (Use the QR code in the title screen to play on your iPad or cell phone)

-The link above has some improvements since the original.
-For the curious, you can still play [older versions](https://amarillion.github.io/tins21/dist/).

 # How to play

-Create a path by dragging tiles from the top-right corner into the field.
+Create a path by dragging tiles from the space ship.
 You can click the L + R buttons (before dragging) to rotate a tile.

+The exploding bananas will appear from the space ship, and move along the path you created.
+If they reach a tower, they explode and deal damage.
+The goal of each level is to destroy all the towers, using the exploding bananas.

 Create a path, but be careful that the fluffs don't sabotage it.
 If the fluffs get too annoying, DRAG them away.

+The fluffs employ a powerful laser, that occasionally scorches a tile.
+These tiles are useless, but you can still get rid of them by dragging a fluff on top.

 Each level has a different geometry.

+The sequence of levels loops around with ever increasing difficulty.
+How far can you reach?

+# Tins '21

+Originally this was an entry for the TINS 2021 Game Jam, by Amarillion (code), OliviaGS (art) and Donall (music)

-The goal of each level is to collect enough bananas.
+The home of this game is

+https://tins.amarillion.org/entry/228/

+You can still play the original [TINS21 submission](https://amarillion.github.io/tins21/dist/).

-# Implementation of the rules
+## Implementation of the TINS '21 rules

 The last-minute special requirements for TINS 2021 were implemented as follows: